Creative headline writer

 Source: New York Times

-As you can see here, the main heading simply announces a decision made by the White House.
-The subheading on the other hand tells us about the negotiations that took place between the Democrats and Republicans to resolve the matter.
+As you can see here, the main heading simply announces a decision made by the U.S. House of Representatives.
+The subheading, on the other hand, provides context, explaining the negotiations between Democrats and Republicans that resolved the matter.

 Why Do Newspapers Have Subheadlines?